zakilur/helm-charts/docs/Getting Started.md

 ### TLS Options

-We support multiple TLS options both for the ingress to the edge proxy, and between the sidecar proxies in the mesh.
-For the ingress, we support mTLS or no TLS, to do this, enable the following
+We support multiple TLS options both for ingress to the edge proxy, and between the sidecar proxies in the mesh.
+For ingress, we support mTLS or no TLS.
+To do this, enable the following:

 ``` yaml
 edge: